 Common Misconceptions

-- “A balanced bilingual is better than an unbalanced one.”
-Not necessarily — domain distribution is a natural and functional outcome, not a failure
+“A balanced bilingual is better than an unbalanced one.”

-- “Heritage speakers are never balanced.”
-Some heritage speakers achieve very high levels in both languages, though many show imbalance
+Some heritage speakers achieve very high levels in both languages; imbalance is common but not universal.

-- “You need to be balanced to be a real bilingual.”
-Rejected by most modern researchers; proficiency varies by use, not by some ideal standard
+“You need to be balanced to be a real bilingual.”

 Criticisms

-- Monolingual norm problem: measuring bilinguals against monolingual native speakers of each language implicitly treats monolinguals as the standard, which Grosjean famously critiqued
+- Monolingual norm problem: Measuring bilinguals against monolingual native speakers of each language implicitly treats monolinguals as the standard, which Grosjean famously critiqued.

-- Policy risk: framing balanced bilingualism as ideal may lead to pathologizing normal bilingual variation in school and clinical contexts
+- Policy risk: Framing balanced bilingualism as ideal may lead to pathologizing normal bilingual variation in school and clinical contexts.

 Social Media Sentiment